NosusStudio-2/Maths-Project---Cube/README.md

  - A cube you can rotate.
  - An UI to see the cube's current rotation state.
  - You can also rotate the cube by clicking and writing in the UI.
- - You can move the camara angle.
+ - You can move the camara and its angle.

 ## Controls

- - A,W,S,D - Rotate the cube
+ - Arrows - Rotate the cube
- - Arrows  - Move the camera angle.
+ - W,A,S,D  - Move the camera
+ - Left click + drag - Rotate camera
+ - F1 - Activate debug mode
+ - 1,2,3,4 - While debug mode to create objects

 ## Developers